Anticipated Inflation

 Arrow-Debreu State Price

-The price today of one unit of the numeraire delivered in a specific future state of the world.
+The current price of one unit of payoff delivered in one specific future state.

 Arrow's Impossibility Theorem